-The Activity Corridor spans the entirety of Precinct 3 and will constitute a variety of land uses catering to commuters and local residents in the area.
-This may include showrooms, residential and commercial uses.
+The Activity Corridors between Kimberley Street and Leake Street, as well as between Moreing Street and the Tonkin Highway will constitute a variety of land uses catering to commuters and local residents in the area.
+Uses may include large format retail, residential and commercial uses.

-The Built Form in Precinct 3 will be categorised by buildings of a lower intensity to those in precinct 2, which will transition down towards the surrounding residential development.
+The Built Form in Precinct 3 will be categorised by buildings of low to medium scale, which will transition down towards the surrounding residential development.